 information.
 These publications are useful for potential immigrants

-or anyone thinking of moving to Western Australia.
+or anyone thinking of moving to WA.
 Also they provide information on

 Department of Employment and Workplace